 - Student information and confidentiality - Registrar’s Office

-- Financial information and transactions - Business Office
+- Financial information and transactions - Finance and Administration

 - Student loan information - Financial Aid

-- Legal Issues - Finance division for engaging legal counseling service
+- Legal Issues - Finance and Administration division for engaging legal counsel service

 - Health information - Student Life